 Credit risk is the risk that one party will cause a financial loss for another party by failing to discharge an obligation.
 The Company is exposed to credit risk with respect to its cash and cash equivalents.
 The Company's cash and cash equivalents are mainly held through a large Canadian financial institution and are mainly held in bank accounts and accordingly, credit risk is minimized.
-The Company assesses the collectability of amounts owing from partners on their mineral properties and on its loan receivable and records allowances for non-collection based on management's assessment of specific accounts.
+The Company assesses the collectability of amounts owing from partners on their mineral properties and records allowances for non-collection based on management's assessment of specific accounts.